mvysny/mvysny.github.io/_posts/2024-10-8-parallels-utm.md

   but dmesg shows scary `UBSAN: array-index-out-of-bounds in /var/lib/dkms/parallels-tools/1.9.4.23885/build/prl_tg/Toolgate/Guest/Linux/prl_tg/prltg_call.c:143:21` segfaults and Ubuntu later shows the crash report window.

-Input capturing: parallels auto-captures the input so that Alt+tab and Command+Space are captured by linux rather than host MacOS, and does that seamlessly.
+Input capturing: Parallels auto-captures the input so that `⌥⇥` and `⌘␣` are captured by linux rather than host MacOS, and does that seamlessly.
 Compared to that, UTM requires you to manually capture the input.
 UTM supports auto-capture but the mouse cursor jumps to a different place in screen, the mouse movements acceleration changes slightly and is slightly laggy;
 the overall feel is that Parallels offers much more polished experience.
 UTM is however usable.